johnsiilver/webgear/README.md

 ## Production Quality?

 No idea.
 I've used it for personal projects and such.
 It has some rough edges.
 I don't support all tags (there are a lot).
 Its performant for what I do, but if I was Google's front page I doubt it.
+You probably aren't Google's frontpage.

-Also, its going to change.
-I don't expect any major "destroy everything" type of changes.
+Calls will change, hoever I don't expect any major "destroy everything" type of changes.
 But I'm sure it will get lots of refinements.
 Most will go unnoticed.

-Also, I doubt I will ever release a 1.0.
+I doubt I will ever release a 1.0.
 I'm not in love with Go's semantic versioning where I have to create new v2/ directories and such.
 I get why, I just don't like it.

+But I will version an any breaking changes on the v0 minor version and patches for additions.

 ## Is this a Framework?

 Not really, though I imagine you could build a framework from this.
 All of the code you will find here are at the low HTML and Javascript level.

-It might be argued that the addition of the Component type and some WASM helpers are frameworky, but I included them to simply get around the nastiness of using some very useful web concepts.
+It might be argued that the addition of the Component type and some WASM helpers are frameworky.
+But I included them to simply get around the nastiness of using some very useful web concepts.

 ## Packages